 “It was never articulated to me that I could be a professional chef.
 We grew up having to cook for the family,” says the high school home economics major.
 “I knew of Julia Child and others, but they never dressed as chefs.
 They dressed regularly, like at home, with an apron, so being a chef wasn’t in my vernacular.”
 It wasn’t until she saw somebody who had graduated from a chefs finishing program that she knew she wanted in.

-As a chef’s apprentice in a culinary arts/chef training program, a three-year course in Dallas, TX, she learned the skills that helped pursue her dream of cooking for a living and earned a place on the Dean’s List.
+As a chef’s apprentice in a culinary arts/chef training program, a three-year course in Dallas, Texas, she learned the skills that helped pursue her dream of cooking for a living and earned a place on the Dean’s List.
 She also became a junior member with ACF and so began her professional association with an industry organization that has given her career so much that she wanted to give back.

 Leading by Example